phalcon/documentation/docs/api/phalcon_logger.md

 public function add( Item $item ): AdapterInterface;
 ```

-Adds a message to the queue
+Add a message to the queue

 #### `begin()` { #loggeradapterabstractadapter-begin }